padmini-ux02/CarbonX-/README.md

-# CarbonIQ — Chatbot integration
+# CarbonX — Chatbot integration

 This workspace adds a simple AI assistant to the site.
 It uses a small Node.js Express proxy that forwards messages to OpenAI's Chat Completions API.